-In the spring of 2012, the New York State Energy Research & Development Authority (NYSERDA) commissioned an assessment, undertaken by and in partnership with ERS, of the technical and market potential of advanced thermostats.
+In the spring of 2012, the New York State Energy Research & Development Authority (NYSERDA) commissioned an assessment, undertaken by ERS, of the technical and market potential of advanced thermostats.
 The research was limited to nonresidential applications with an emphasis on energy management.
 The findings were based on extensive secondary research and interviews with more than twenty industry experts, including advanced thermostat vendors, HVAC contractors, and related industry participants.
 This paper builds on that research and summarizes key findings on advanced thermostats including technical features, their value-added components, their potential for market transformation, and the challenges and barriers inhibiting that potential.

-In order to understand the state of the market today, consider briefly the following estimates: interview responses suggested that advanced thermostats - residential and nonresidential combined - represent less than 10% of all thermostat sales in the U.S. today.
-Total thermostat sales are commonly estimated to be around 10 million units per year, and the vast majority of sales (>90%) are residential.
-As such, the current market for advanced thermostats in nonresidential settings can be estimated to be at most 100,000 units per year and is much more likely to be fewer than 50,000 units per year.
-While the market is small, it is growing; nearly every vendor interviewed indicated that they were experiencing year-after-year sales growth in the range of 20%-50%.
+In order to understand the state of the market today, consider briefly the following estimates: Interview responses suggested that advanced thermostats - residential and nonresidential combined - represent less than 10% of all thermostat sales in the US today.
+Total thermostat sales are commonly estimated to be around 10 million units per year, and the vast majority of sales are residential (>90%).
+As such, the current market for advanced thermostats in nonresidential settings can be estimated to be at most 100,000 units per year and is much more likely fewer than 50,000 units per year.
+The market is small, but it is growing; nearly every vendor interviewed indicated that they were experiencing yearover-year sales growth in the range of 20%-50%.